7th & 8th grades

 Simple Machines Science & Nature Study - 7th Grade

-In unity with all other Esprit students, 7th grade students will engage in a focused nature study of cultivated crops (Fall), the weather and climate (Winter), and insects (Spring).
-Nature Study home assignments include some light outside reading and one or two nature walks and studies each week.
-A book list will be provided for all books needed for home assignments.
+In unity with all other Esprit students, 7th grade students will engage in a focused nature study of reptiles (Fall), brooks,rivers, and oceans (Winter), and garden flowers and weeds (Spring).
+Home assignments include some light outside reading and one or two nature walks and studies each week.

 Elements & Principles of Art 1 - 7th Grade